abhinavprakash199/-Device-Characterization-Lab/README.md

 ### SMU Output:
 ![image](https://user-images.githubusercontent.com/120498080/211484239-3c1c6fb9-89ae-43d3-94f7-c75eaee280bf.png)
 ### ERROR FACED:
-1.We tried to remotely control the SMU using TSB software and faced issues in auto run.
+- We tried to remotely control the SMU using TSB software and faced issues in auto run.

 ![image](https://user-images.githubusercontent.com/120498080/211484356-38fd3c98-b60e-4bbb-81bc-8bb161a292a2.png)

-2.Faced error in measuring resistance using TRIAX cable to measure resistance.
+- Faced error in measuring resistance using TRIAX cable to measure resistance.

 ### Experiment when we use triax and BNC coverter.